hashgraph/stablecoin-studio/sdk/README.md

 );
 ```

-In the configuration, you can also specify the factory contract address that will be invoked when creating a stable coin.
+In the configuration, you can also specify the factory contract address that will be invoked when creating a stablecoin.
 ```Typescript
 const init = await Network.init(
 	new InitializationRequest({